Acronym Finder claims to provide the world’s largest and most comprehensive searchable database of acronyms, abbreviations and initialisms.

 Extensive tabulated information and calculators relating to many aspects of time and dates.
 The “World Clock” in the Current Time section has current local times around the world.
 For all listed locations daily sunrise and sunset times are available, not just for the current year but also for earlier years, in some instances back to 1965.
 In the Calendar section there are yearly and monthly calendars for the years 1 to 3999.
 Other sections include an International Dialling Codes service, with information on dialling between many locations worldwide.

-English language edition of the collaboratively written free online encyclopedia, containing over five million articles and covering up-to-the-minute issues and developments besides traditional encyclopedia subjects.
+English language edition of the collaboratively written free online encyclopedia, containing over six million articles and covering up-to-the-minute issues and developments besides traditional encyclopedia subjects.

 Online reference book (formerly also available in a print edition but now online only) published by the United States Central Intelligence Agency and updated every two weeks.
 It contains economic, political and geographical information on all countries and areas of the world, as well as maps.
 Appendices include a glossary of abbreviations, a list of international organizations, and a list of place-names cross referenced to country entries.